ARE YOU A FORENSIC PSYCHIATRIST OR PSYCHOLOGIST?

 Developing your practice begins with being informed–both of us.

-What you bring to the trier of fact is as strong as your skill, experience, credentials and unique areas of practice.
+The fact is, what you bring to the trier of fact is as strong as your skill, experience, credentials and unique areas of practice.
 No lawsuit is absent a psychological factor.
+Teach them and they will come.
+Attorneys need experts to address issues absent in their own expertise.
 Clinically significant psychiatric and psychological features may exist (or not).
 When damages are claimed, an attorney needs the right expert.
 Is it you?

 Attorneys use paid and free services and platforms to find experts in your field, with your own brand of skill and experience about any relevant issue being adjudicated.
 Is it a competency case, undue influence, criminal responsibility…are the concerns Bipolar Disorder, Depression, Personality Disorders?
 The list goes as far as your expertise reaches.